Little Ice Age

+Comparison of 11 different reconstructions of temperatures during the last 2000 years, biased towards the Northern Hemisphere.
+(More recent reconstructions are plotted in front and in redder colors, older reconstructions in the back and in bluer colors.)
+Temperature measurements from 1850 to 2004 are shown in black.
+Medieval Warm Period and Little Ice Age are labeled, though it is under dispute whether these should be considered global or merely regional events.

-Global average temperatures show that the Little Ice Age was not a distinct planet-wide period but a regional phenomenon occurring near the end of a long temperature decline that preceded recent global warming.
+Global average temperatures show that the Late Antique Little Ice Age and Medieval Warm Period were not distinct planet-wide periods.

+The Little Ice Age can also be considered a regional phenomenon occurring near the end of a long temperature decline that preceded recent global warming.

 The Little Ice Age (LIA) was a period of regional cooling, particularly pronounced in the North Atlantic region.
 It was not a true ice age of global extent.
 The term was introduced into scientific literature by François E. Matthes in 1939.
 The period has been conventionally defined as extending from the 16th to the 19th centuries, but some experts prefer an alternative time-span from about 1300 to about 1850.

 The NASA Earth Observatory notes three particularly cold intervals.
 One began about 1650, another about 1770, and the last in 1850, all of which were separated by intervals of slight warming.
 The Intergovernmental Panel on Climate Change Third Assessment Report considered that the timing and the areas affected by the LIA suggested largely independent regional climate changes, rather than a globally synchronous increased glaciation.
 At most, there was modest cooling of the Northern Hemisphere during the period.

 Several causes have been proposed: cyclical lows in solar radiation, heightened volcanic activity, changes in the ocean circulation, variations in Earth's orbit and axial tilt (orbital forcing), inherent variability in global climate, and decreases in the human population (such as from the massacres by Genghis Khan, the Black Death and the epidemics emerging in the Americas upon European contact).